-Finding Aids for Historic Images of Buildings in the UK and Ireland
+Finding Aids for Historic Images of Buildings in the British Isles

 - Barley, M.M., A Guide to British Topographical Collections